-We went into detail on these fees above, but if you opt in to overdraft protection, your bank or credit union may charge you an overdraft fee to cover the cost of a purchase or ATM withdrawal if there’s not enough money in your account.
-These fees can range from $25-40+ per transaction depending on the bank.
+We went into detail on these fees above, but if you opt-in to overdraft protection, your bank or credit union may charge you an overdraft fee to cover the cost of a purchase or ATM withdrawal if there’s not enough money in your account.
+These fees can range from $25 to $40+ per transaction depending on the bank.

 If your checking account is linked to your savings account, you might incur a transfer fee to move money over to cover the cost of your purchase.
-These range from $5-10 per transaction.
+These range from $5 to $10 per transaction.

 Out-Of-Network ATM Fees

 Debit cards give you the ability to pay for things, without using cash.
 If you need cash, you can also use your debit card to withdraw money from ATMs.

 If you remove cash from a bank that’s not your own, you may be charged an “out-of-network” fee.
 In addition to this fee, if you choose to take money out of an ATM internationally at a bank other than your own, you will also incur a currency conversion fee, usually ranging from 1% to 3% of the purchase amount.

 If you use your debit card to pay for purchases internationally directly with a retailer, you will incur a currency conversion fee, usually ranging from 1% to 3% of the purchase amount.